📝 Recipes, knowledge & memory · ⏱️ 4 min read

 • 12 min: Plate and serve

-• Automatic cost calculation when prices change
+• Automatic cost updates when prices shift

 ⚠️ Note:

-• Does the end result look the same?
+• Does the finished dish look consistent?

 How do you write an executable recipe? (step by step)